A guide to filing cabinets

 • Sit on runners that are approximately 345 mm apart

-Narrow cabinets that store papers horizontally without the need for suspension files.
+Ideal for small items or categorised documents, these office cabinets have narrow drawers that store papers flat, without the need for suspension files.

 Lateral filing cabinets

-Lateral file cabinets have much wider drawers than a standard cabinet but are not as deep.
-Each drawer is fitted with two sets of suspension runners for storing two runs of files side-by-side.
+Cabinets with wider drawers than a standard cabinet, fitted with two sets of suspension runners in each drawer for storing two runs of files side-by-side maximising capacity and accessibility.

-Fireproof filing cabinets are rated and certified to provide between 60-120 minutes of protection against fire for paper documents (exact rating varies – see product descriptions).
+Designed to withstand extreme conditions, our fireproof filing cabinets are rated to protect paper documents for 60–120 minutes, depending on the model (exact rating varies – see product descriptions).
 Each drawer will act as a fire-insulated unit meaning that even if one drawer is open the others remain fireproof.
 These cabinets will keep important documents safe in the event of a fire and usually come equipped with a more heavy duty lock than a standard filing cabinet.

-File cribs or lateral filing rails can be fitted to some standard metal office cabinets to allow you to store files within a “normal” cabinet.
-A lateral filing rail will fit within the cabinet and you will need to allow space above to access the files without removing them from the cabinet while a file crib will pull-out to allow access.
+Some metal office cabinets can be fitted with lateral filing rails or pull-out cribs.
+Rails allow files to be accessed within the cabinet, while cribs slide out fully.
 It is generally recommended that no more than two or three pull-out file cribs are fitted (depending on the cabinet) and that they are fitted to the lower half of the cabinet to prevent the cabinet from becoming top heavy.

-Understand your office file cabinet and make sure it works for you
+Understand your cabinet and make sure it works for you

 Most (but not all) of our filing cabinets are lockable.
 This will act as a deterrent to most people but probably not a determined thief!
 Some of our fireproof filing cabinets come with a much more heavy duty lock, including electronic lock options, so it may be worth the extra investment for highly sensitive files (with the added bonus that they will be protected in the event of a fire).